iron-io/docs/mq/reference/queue_alerts/index.md

 [Blog Post for Overview](http://blog.iron.io).

-Alerts have now been incorporated into IronMQ.
-This feature lets developers control actions based on the activity within a queue.
+Alerts allows developers to notify other systems based on the activity within a queue.
 With alerts, actions can be triggered when the number of messages in a queue reach a certain threshold.
 These actions can include things like auto-scaling, failure detection, load-monitoring, and system health.&nbsp;

 <h2 id="alerts_parameters">Alerts Parameters</h2>